arXiv/accessibility2024/source/presenters.md

 ![Michael Curran](../assets/profile/michael.jpeg){.mkd-img-left .mkd-img-profile alt='Michael Curran Photo'}
 Co-Founder and Lead Developer, NV Access Limited (NVDA).

-Mick is the creator of the free and open source NVDA screen reading software, enabling more than 200,000 blind and vision impaired people worldwide to independently use computers.
-His expertise lies in software accessibility standards, software APIs, and best practice approaches to functional usability.
+Mick is the creator of the free and open source NVDA screen reading software, that has enabled more than 200,000 blind and vision impaired people worldwide to independently use computers.
+He brings expertise in software accessibility standards, software APIs, and best practice approaches to functional usability.
 [Mick's LinkedIn Profile](https://au.linkedin.com/in/mdcurran){target="_blank"}

 ---